On the convergence of stochastic primal-dual hybrid gradient: Numerical evidence

-In terms of structure,~\eqref{eq: ridge} is smooth and strongly convex, or equivalently, its Lagrangian function is strongly convex-strongly concave.
+respectively.
+In terms of structure,~\eqref{eq: ridge} is smooth and strongly convex, or equivalently, its Lagrangian is strongly convex-strongly concave.
 For this problem class,~\cite{chambolle2018stochastic} showed linear convergence for the method SPDHG-$\mu$, which is a modified version of SPDHG using strong convexity and strong concavity constants for step sizes.
-In addition, SVRG and accelerated SVRG obtain linear convergence for this problem~\cite{xiao2014proximal, zhou2018simple, allen2017katyusha}.
-Different from~\cite{chambolle2018stochastic}, our results show linear convergence for SPDHG with step sizes in~\eqref{eq: ss_rules} only depending on $\| A_i \|$.
+In addition, SVRG and accelerated SVRG have linear convergence for this problem~\cite{xiao2014proximal, zhou2018simple, allen2017katyusha}.

-We use regression datasets from libsvm~\cite{CC01a} and use three different regularization parameters for each case and compile the results in Figures~\ref{fig: ridge1} and~\ref{fig: ridge2} along with information on datasets and regularization parameters.
+We use regression datasets from libsvm~\cite{CC01a}, perform row normalization, and use three different regularization parameters for each case.
+We compile the results in~\Cref{fig: ridge1} along with information on datasets and regularization parameters.

+The aim in this experiment is not to argue that SPDHG gets the best performance in all cases since this is a very specific instance where most algorithms can get linear convergence.
+Our goal is rather to show that even though our linear convergence results apply to a broad class of problems and SPDHG can apply to more general problems, it can still be competitive when compared to methods which are designed to exploit the structure of this specific setting.

-We observe that, for large regularization parameters, or equivalently, large strong convexity constants, SPDHG-$\mu$ is faster than SPDHG, which is expected since SPDHG-$\mu$ is designed to use strong convexity as good as possible, whereas our result holds generically without any modifications on the algorithm.
-On the other hand, we observe that especially in the ill-conditioned regime where strong convexity constant is small, SPDHG gets a faster linear rate than SPDHG-$\mu$, which suggests robustness of SPDHG over SPDHG-$\mu$.
-SPDHG also shows a robust and favorable performance against SVRG and accelerated SVRG.
-We would like to remark that the aim in this experiment is not to argue that SPDHG gets the best performance in all cases since this instance is a very specific instance where most algorithms can get linear convergence.
-Our goal is rather to illustrate that even though our linear convergence results apply to a broad class of problems, SPDHG is still competitive when compared to methods which are designed to exploit the structure of this specific setting.
+When $n\geq d$, in~\Cref{fig: ridge1}, we see that for large regularization parameters, or equivalently, large strong convexity constants, SPDHG-$\mu$ is faster than SPDHG.
+This is expected since SPDHG-$\mu$ is designed to use strong convexity as good as possible, whereas our result holds generically without any modifications on the algorithm.
+Next, when strong convexity constant is small, SPDHG gets a faster linear rate than SPDHG-$\mu$, which suggests robustness of SPDHG over SPDHG-$\mu$ in this regime.
+SPDHG also shows a more favorable performance than SVRG and accelerated SVRG.

+When $n \leq d$, in~\Cref{fig: ridge1}, we see that SPDHG-$\mu$ shows faster convergence with small $\mu$.
+This seems intuitive, since in this case the strong convexity \emph{purely} comes from the regularization term.
+In this case, SPDHG-$\mu$ directly exploits this knowledge and shows a better performance.